johntrogan/defender-docs/defender-xdr/alerts-incidents-correlation.md

 #### Merge direction

 The direction of the incident merge refers to which incident is the source and which is the target.
 This direction is determined by Microsoft Defender, based on its own internal logic, with the goal of maximizing information retention and access.
-The user doesn't have any input into this decision, even when merging incidents manually.
+The user doesn't have any input into this decision.

 #### Incident contents